 Step #4: Character Name

-Your story revolves around characters or vice versa.
+Your story revolves around characters.
 Characters are an important part of the screenplay and there are certain formatting standards that you must follow.

 When you have to introduce a new character, mention the name in caps followed by the age of the character and then other details about the character (e.g. personality).
 Here is an example:

-It is a good practice to add a comma between name, age, and description of the character.
+It is a good practice to add a comma between name, age, and description of what the character speaks.
 This is the most used character introduction style.

 Once you have introduced a character, you can then use the character name in any way you like.
-Some screenwriters prefer using names in capitals throughout the script while others keep it natural.
+Some screenwriters prefer using names in capitals throughout the script while others do it in just one scene and keep the rest natural.
 It is more of a personal choice.
 Character names are acceptable in both caps and without it.

 Step #5: Dialogue